sportsfellows/sports-app/README.md

 http :3000/api/games 'Authorization:Bearer <token>'
 ```

-This will return an array of objects.
+This will return an array of games.
 #### GET: `/api/game/<game id>`
 This will return a specific game.
 ```